 Sockeye salmon (Oncorhynchus nerka) is also known as "red salmon" because of the dark red-orange color of its flesh and because it turns deep red as it swims upstream at the end of its life to spawn.
 Sockeye salmon is smaller than most other salmon, weighing in at about five pounds to a maximum of 15 pounds, with thinner, more compact flesh.

-Most wild-caught sockeye salmon sold in the U.S. is from Alaska, with those from the Copper River being particularly prized and Bristol Bay being particularly prolific.
+Most wild-caught sockeye sold in the U.S. is from Alaska, with salmon from the Copper River being particularly prized.
 Commercial catches of sockeye also come from Oregon, Washington, and British Columbia.

-Like all salmon, sockeyes start out their lives hatching in fresh water streams.
-Uniquely among salmon, sockeyes prefer watersheds with lakes and spend up to three years living in lakes (versus, for example, the one to one-and-a-half years chinook salmon spend in freshwater streams when they first hatch) before heading downstream to the ocean.
-There are even, in fact, some sockeye populations that stay in freshwater lakes for their whole life-cycle; they are often called "silver trout" and are much smaller than other sockeyes.
+Like all salmon, sockeye salmon hatches in freshwater streams.
+Unique among salmon, sockeye prefers watersheds with lakes and spends up to three years living in lakes before heading downstream to the ocean.
+Some sockeye populations stay in freshwater lakes for their whole life cycle.
+These fish are known as kokanee salmon or "silver trout," and are much smaller than other sockeyes.

-Like other salmon, sockeyes fatten up for this trip, since they won't eat once they hit fresh water.
-Also, they are swimming upriver not just to spawn, but to die.
-Native Americans would often harvest salmon as they headed upriver, and many tribes still do.
-The commercial catch is fished out at sea to get the salmon while they are on their way to the river and are still their fat, tasty best before they have started to degrade on their journey into the fresh water.
+Like other salmon, sockeye fattens up for this trip, since it won't eat once it reaches fresh water.
+Indigenous peoples would often harvest salmon as it headed upriver, and many tribes still do.
+Whereas the commercial catch is fished out at sea to get the salmon before it reaches the river and is still at its fattest and tastiest.

 How to Cook Sockeye Salmon